Guide to Gaming on Board Game Arena

 Maybe we’ve found another theme adjacent to engine-building, with worker placement games faring better than some genres into digital format.

-Quick and fun, but it’s not Sushi Go Party! so it’s very limited by comparison.
+Quick and fun, but it’s not Sushi Go Party! (its superior sequel) so it’s very limited by comparison.
 As an implementation, it’s fine, but is so quick regardless that it’s no better or worse here.

 A game that screams to be played with an opulent, physical copy, this will be pleasant online but not quite as magical.